Skip to content

 /execute-phase 1

-Plans run in wave order.
-Independent plans in the same wave run sequentially by default (or in parallel if parallelization: true).
-Each task gets an atomic commit.
+Plans run in wave order: independent plans in the same wave execute before dependent ones.
+Each task produces an atomic git commit.

 /verify-work 1